 - The student should then follow the Transfer-Out Policy and Procedures to facilitate this process.

-- If a student is terminated, he or she has 15 days to leave the U.S.
+- If a student is terminated, he or she must leave the U.S. immediately.